-* Party chief Mesterhazy says to revive economy, restore trust
+* Party chief Mesterhazy says to revive economy, restore

 * PM Orban's party still strongest; half of voters undecided